Experience hope and healing

 Horses of Hope / Caballos de Esperanza Inc., is a therapeutic riding center, located in beautiful Isabela, Puerto Rico.

-Our instructors are certified through the Professional Association of Therapeutic Horsemanship, International (PATH, Int'l) and we follow the highest standards of safety and evidence-based methods in the industry.
+Our therapeutic riding instructors are certified through the Professional Association of Therapeutic Horsemanship, International (PATH, Int'l).
+We follow their standards of safety, which are the highest in the world, for clients, volunteers, horses, and staff.

 Our Philosophy and Culture